webdigga/slot-picks/src/posts/about.md

 ---
 title: About
+seoTitle: This it the first SEO title
 description: Learn more about Seven Kings Web Design, a Kingston-Upon-Thames-based freelancer specialising in custom web development, SEO, and performance.
 author: David White
 date: 2024-03-07T16:27:32.906Z
 type: article